learning-zone/css-basics/scss-questions.md

   color: white;
 }
 ```
-* **mixins**: A mixin provide to make groups of CSS declarations that you want to reuse throughout your site.
+* **Mixins**: A mixin provide to make groups of CSS declarations that you want to reuse throughout your site.
 You can even pass in values to make your mixin more flexible.

+**SCSS Style**
 ```scss
 @mixin transform($property) {
   -webkit-transform: $property;